-Investments are carried at fair value (stocks, bonds, notes, options and mutual funds - generally at quoted market prices; investment partnership interests - based on quoted market prices of underlying securities; land - at cost which, in management's opinion, approximates current fair value).
+Investments are carried at fair value (stocks, bonds, notes, options and mutual funds - generally at quoted market prices; investment partnership interests - based on quoted market prices of underlying securities).
+Investments in land and non-investment partnership interests without a readily determinable fair value are carried at cost.
 Net realized and unrealized gains and losses are recognized currently in the Statement of Activities.